 This working bison ranch was established in 1999.
 This family-owned and operated farm uses no growth hormones or stimulants and raises almost all of its own hay and grain for feed.
 Visit the website for a complete listing of tour and meal options.

 Hours: Open daily 9 a.m. to 6 p.m.
 Evening hours available.

 DeCamp Gardens is a Certified Naturally Grown farm located 2 miles north of Chain O’Lakes State Park in the rolling hills of Noble County.
 Enjoy family-fun adventures, monthly workshops, educational activities in the Garden Adventures program, annual plant sale and annual Tomato Tasting Festival.
 Our year-round market store, the “Veggie Bin” sells fresh organic, in-season vegetables plus popcorn, dry soup beans and herbs grown on our farm.
-Pastured brown eggs, honey, preserves, gluten-free cornmeal and noodles are also available.
+Pastured brown eggs, honey, preserves, gluten-free cornmeal, microgreens, fresh bread and noodles are also available.
 An organic vegetable delivery program is available June through September throughout surrounding counties.
 Contact us for details or check our Facebook page.

 Fox Trail Farms